-In June 2016, the FASB issued revised guidance for the accounting for credit losses on financial instruments.
+In June 2016, the FASB issued new guidance on the accounting for credit losses on financial instruments.
 The new standard introduces an approach, based on expected losses, to estimate credit losses on certain types of financial instruments.
-The new approach to estimating credit losses (referred to as the current expected credit losses model) applies to most financial assets measured at amortized cost and certain other instruments, including trade and other receivables, loans, held-to-maturity debt securities, net investments in leases and off-balance-sheet credit exposures.
+The new approach to estimating credit losses (referred to as the current expected credit losses model) applies to most financial assets measured at amortized cost and certain other instruments, including trade and other receivables, loans, held-to-maturity debt securities, net investments in operating leases and off-balance-sheet credit exposures.
 This guidance is effective for the Company on January 1, 2020.
-Early adoption is permitted.
-The Company is currently evaluating the impact of adopting this standard.
+The Company is currently evaluating the impact of adopting this standard and does not expect the guidance to have a material impact on the Company's consolidated financial statements.